![]() |

 Black and Gold marble | c.1939 | G/VG - with replacement Burnham 'teardrop' clip | £50 |

-A really RARE and handsome NATIONAL SECURITY pen - in a colour that we've never seen before - and probably won't see again. (with MEDIUM warranted 14 carat gold semi-flexible nib) ![]() |
+NS118 | A really RARE and handsome NATIONAL SECURITY pen - in a colour that we've only ever seen once before - and probably won't see again. (with what we think is a later MEDIUM warranted SPECIAL gold nib ) |

-Pearl and Black marble | c.1948 | VG/EX - some small plier marks on the section | £100 |
+Light and dark Mauve swirly patterning on a Black background | c.1948 | VG/EX | £100 |